Culebra, Puerto Rico: Federal nature reserves

 These small islands are all classified as nature reserves and several nature reserves also exist on the main island.
 One of the oldest bird sanctuaries in United States territory was established in Culebra on February 27, 1909, by President Teddy Roosevelt.
 The Culebra Island giant anole (Anolis roosevelti, Xiphosurus roosevelti (according to ITIS) is an extremely rare or possibly extinct anole lizard.
 It is native to Culebra Island and was named in honor of Theodore Roosevelt Jr., who was the governor of Puerto Rico at that time.
 There are bird sanctuaries on many of the islands as well as turtle nesting sites on Culebra.
 Leatherback, green sea and hawksbill sea turtles use the beaches for nesting.
 The archipelagos bird sanctuaries are home to brown boobies, laughing gulls, sooty terns, bridled terns and noddy terns.
 An estimated 50,000 seabirds find their way back to the sanctuaries every year.
 These nature reserves comprise 1568 acre of the archipelago's 7000 acre.
 These nature reserves are protected by the United States Fish and Wildlife Service.

 Culebra has no natural large mammals.
 However, a population of white-tailed deer introduced in July 1966 (one male and three females) can be found on the eastern region of the island.

+Feral chickens freely roam much of Culebra.